Bjørn Thomassen: Research

-Thomassen's scholarly work develops across the disciplines of anthropology, sociology, politics, philosophy and history.
-His research has been published in a variety of social science journals, including Anthropological Theory, Journal of the Royal Anthropological Institute, Comparative Studies in Society and History, Europæa, Journal des Europeanistes, Journal of Modern Italian Studies, etc. He has written non-scholarly articles for the Danish weekly, Weekendavisen.
+Thomassen has published academic books for leading academic publishing houses, including Indiana University Press, Cambridge University Press and Oxford University Press.
+He has published extensively in leading international journals in sociology, anthropology, history and philosophy, including Comparative Studies in Society and History, Politics & Religion, Perspectives on Politics, Journal of Classical Sociology, European Journal of Social Theory, Religion and Politics, History of the Human Sciences, Culture, Theory & Society, Journal of Political Ideologies, Anthropological Theory, Journal of the Royal Anthropological Institute, Critique of Anthropology, History and Theory, History and Anthropology, Journal of Modern Italian Studies, Dansk Sociologi, Religions, Religion & Society.

+Thomassen’s main contribution to science has been an attempt to rethink social theory via anthropologically inspired concepts.
+This endeavor took departure from his initial work on liminality, which he argued can be applied far beyond its original context of ritual passages.
+Thomassen argues that liminality belongs to a larger conceptual toolkit that can revitalize social and also political theory, including terms like “schismogenesis”, “trickster” and “imitation” that he sees as crucial for understanding the contemporary condition.
+His work on liminality has become a reference point across the social and human sciences in this wider sense.
+He has also contributed to a series of more specific fields of science, including the sociology of religion, political anthropology, the study of political revolutions, Italian social and political history, memory studies, globalization theory, the axial age debate.

+His most recent books are Italy's Christian Democracy: The Catholic Encounter with Political Modernity (with Rosario Forlenza, 2024), From Anthropology to Social Theory (with Arpad Szakolczai, 2019) and Liminality and the Modern (2014).
+A main part of his empirical research evolves around Italian society and culture.
+Thomassen is used by Danish media to cover developments relates to Italy and Italian society and also developments in global religion, Christianity, Catholicism and the Catholic church.
+He has written non-scholarly articles for the Danish weekly, Weekendavisen and he has been a columnist for Kristeligt Dagblad since 2014.

 His PhD research related to the anthropology of political borders, with ethnographic focus on the border region between Italy, Slovenia and Croatia known as the “Julian Region”.
 He examined how cultural and national identities are constructed through conflicting collective memories in a political and cultural environment defined by historically changing borders.
 He wrote his PhD thesis as a narrative evolving from the life-stories of self-identified Italians from Istria who for various reasons chose to leave Tito's Yugoslavia and moved “back” to Italy.

 After his PhD, Thomassen has engaged various areas of research.
 He writes and publishes on immigration in Italy.
 Together with colleagues James Walston and Isabella Clough-Marinaro he has organized several conferences on immigration and integration in Italy.
 In this context he is also engaged in various community projects, including a project launched by the American University of Rome in 2011 to foster immigrant leadership in Italy.